 Sourdough Pizza Crust

 **Advance Prep Required - You'll Need a Sourdough Starter ** There is some planning involved in this recipe with both timing and equipment.
 Read the recipe all the way through prior to starting.Step up your pizza game by making it sourdough!
 With simple ingredients and a little patience, you'll be rewarded with flavorful and chewy homemade pizza.
 I'm sharing several flour options so you can make this sourdough pizza crust with the flour you have on hand!
 This recipe is vegetarian and vegan friendly.
-Time below for fermenting and proofing can vary depending on ambient temperature and starter activity.
+Time above for fermenting and proofing can vary depending on ambient temperature and starter activity.
 Use the time as a guide and not a determining factor for when the dough is ready.
 This is the nature of sourdough.
 Prep time indicated does not include any rest time.
 Each pizza yields 8 slices ________________________________Example Bakers ScheduleThursday Night: Mix the Dough - Ferment Overnight at Room TemperatureFriday Morning: Shape the Dough - Pop it in the Refrigerator to Start ProofingFriday Afternoon: Pull the Dough From the Refrigerator - Finish Proofing at Room Temperature for about 2-3 Hours.
 Friday Night: Shape and Bake!

 Servings 1 11" Pizza

 In a large mixing bowl for 4 pizzas (or a medium bowl for 2), add the starter, water and olive oil.
 Mix with a fork, then add the flour and salt.
 Mix with a fork until a shaggy dough forms.
 The dough will seem dry.
 Switch to kneading with your hand, using your fingers like claws and by folding the dough to knead until there are no dry bits left.
 The dough will feel stiff and sticky at this point